Elegoo Mars 3 Resin 3D Printer Review

 Slicer Compatibility

-However, we did not highly appreciate Chitubox locking the Mars 3 to just the Chitubox slicer at launch.
-Third-party slicers such as Lychee Slicer are excellent alternatives, and it was disappointing that Elegoo locked out compatibility until several months after launch.
+ELEGOO has endorsed and included Chitubox as its recommended slicer.
+We highly recommend the Chitubox to all our users because of its presets and support from both ELEGOO and the 3D printer community.
+What we did not initially appreciate was ELEGOO locking the Mars 3 to just the Chitubox slicer at launch.
+Third-party slicers such as Lychee Slicer are excellent alternatives, and it was disappointing that ELEGOO locked out compatibility until several months later.
+It’s a good thing they listened!

-The size of the Mars 3 printer also changed slightly.
+The size of the Mars 3 printer also changed, albeit very slightly.
 With an overall size of 227mm (l) x 227mm (w) x 430mm (h) and weighing in at 5.7kg, it is around 20mm bigger in each dimension compared to the previous Mars 2 to accommodate the larger LCD screen.
+The Mars 3 grew in size while remaining compact enough to fit on nearly any 3D printing desk or table.
 Similarly, the build volume of the Mars 3 is bigger at 143mm (l) x 90mm (w) x 175mm (h) compared to the 115mm (l) x 65mm (w) x 160mm (h) of Mars 2.
 This allows users to accommodate much larger 3D models within its print volume.
-Overall, the Mars 3 grew in size while remaining compact enough to fit on nearly any desk or table.

 A substantial change from the Mars 2 Pro to the Mars 3 is the heavy use of plastics through the base of the machine.
-Previous Elegoo resin 3D printers had the entire outer shell out of metal, giving the 3D printer a weighty but very sturdy base.
+Previous ELEGOO resin 3D printers had the entire outer shell made out of metal, giving the 3D printer a weighty but very sturdy base.
 Mars 3 changes this by using plastic throughout most of the base.
-This makes Mars 3 significantly lighter than Mars 2 at 5.7kg versus 7.5kg of Mars 2.
-While the plastic shell is sturdy, free of creaks, and not cheap, we appreciate the more premium feel of the metal shell of the Mars 2.
-We expect that this was more of a cost-saving measure, and it does not affect the overall performance of the Mars 3.
+This makes it significantly lighter than Mars 2 at 5.7kg (versus 7.5kg that was the former).
+While the plastic shell is sturdy, free of creaks, and not cheap, we still prefer the more premium sensation of the metal shell found on the Mars 2.

 Safety Highlights